grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 "On a boat nobody cares how good you are at fucking.
 All I need is someone who is good at being alone for long periods of time and listening to mind-numbing ambient noise on the sonar for hours on end without going insane.
 Think you could do that?
 Think you might _want_ to do that kind of work?"
 Percy looked at the skinny young girl skeptically, though in the back of her mind she remembered that her start on submarines had not been much different than this.

-[//]: # (Explicitly: this references the fact that Percy didn't know anything about subs when she began.
+[//]: # (Explicitly: this references the fact that Percy did not know anything about subs when she began.
 Implicitly: that she came from a darker place before subs?)

 Cassandra nodded firmly without saying anything, still looking at the floor.